-- “satellite accounts” to the main national accounts
+- Environmental accounts are “satellite accounts” to the main UK National Accounts.

-- compiled in accordance with the System of Environmental-Economic Accounting (SEEA), which closely follows the United Nations System of National Accounts (SNA)
+- They are compiled in accordance with the System of Environmental-Economic Accounting (SEEA), which closely follows the United Nations System of National Accounts (SNA).

-- how society responds to environmental issues by using the accounting framework and concepts of the national accounts
+- They measure the impact the economy has on the environment, how the environment contributes to the economy, and how society responds to environmental issues by using the accounting framework and concepts of the national accounts.

-- evaluate the environmental impacts of different sectors of the economy
+- They are used to inform sustainable development policy, model impacts of fiscal or monetary measures and evaluate the environmental impacts of different sectors of the economy.

-Data are mostly provided in units of physical measurement (mass or volume) but can be provided in monetary units, where these are the most relevant or the only data available.
+- Data are mostly provided in units of physical measurement (mass or volume) but can be provided in monetary units, where these are the most relevant or only data available.

-Tables 12.1 to 12.5 show estimates of oil and gas reserves, energy consumption, atmospheric emissions and material flows.
-More data, information and other environmental accounts, including natural capital accounts, can be found on the UK Environmental Accounts release page.Nôl i'r tabl cynnwys
+Tables 12.1 to 12.5 in the accompanying dataset (XLS, 143.9KB) show estimates of oil and gas reserves, energy consumption, atmospheric emissions and material flows.
+More data, information and other environmental accounts (including fuel use, environmental goods and services sector, environmental taxes and environmental protection expenditure) can be found on the UK Environmental Accounts release page.Nôl i'r tabl cynnwys

 Discovered reserves can be proven, probable or possible depending on the level of certainty that, based on the available evidence, they can be technically and commercially producible: